EstebanM-M/AI-Projects-/final-projects/5-Deep-Learning-with-PyTorch/README.md

-# Deep Learning with PyTorch
+# Final Project: Deep Learning with PyTorch

-This module's labs dive deeper into building and training advanced deep learning architectures using PyTorch.
-Topics include convolutional neural networks, recurrent neural networks, and custom datasets.
+This project implements a CNN in PyTorch to solve an image classification problem.
+It includes the use of data loaders, training and evaluation loops, and model saving/loading.